akshing2/DropSource/README.md

 At this stage, the app is able to do the following:

 1. Run a windows form, asking for user inputs such as:
-	a.
-Test parameters information (Name of test, ROI dimensions, frame rate etc).
+	1. Test parameters information (Name of test, ROI dimensions, frame rate etc).
-	b.
-File I/O parameters (where are input frames located, where do you want the outputs saved).
+	2. File I/O parameters (where are input frames located, where do you want the outputs saved).
-	c.
-Processing parameters (what image segmentation methods do you want to employ, what drop parameters to analyse).
+	3. Processing parameters (what image segmentation methods do you want to employ, what drop parameters to analyse).
 2. Run computer vision analysis on selected parameters.
 3. Provide the following output files:
-	a.
-Excel Spreadsheet, which tracks the parameters selected for each frame in the input directory.
+	1. Excel Spreadsheet, which tracks the parameters selected for each frame in the input directory.
-	b.
-Debug Images, a folder that contains debug images for visual inspection of the workings of the algorithms.
+	2. Debug Images, a folder that contains debug images for visual inspection of the workings of the algorithms.

 ## Need for Validation
 The algorithms used need to be validated through scientific means.